Plan your trip around Hauraki Coromandel along State Highways 25 & 2. Please note some local roads and DOC sites are closed. Find out more

 Horse riding: The Hotoritori area is available for horse riding although tracks can become overgrown when not in regular use.
 Riders can use the forest access roads or follow a track along the ridge to Mangarehu.

-Mountain biking Although there are tracks designated for mountain biking behind the Hotoritori Campground, 2 km past the Kauaeranga Visitor Centre, the facilites are undeveloped and can become overgrown when not in regular use.
+Mountain biking: Although there are tracks designated for mountain biking behind the Hotoritori Campground, 2 km past the Kauaeranga Visitor Centre, the track is quite rugged.
 Riders should check with Visitor Centre staff for updates on the prevailing conditions before setting out.

+Swimming: There are many swimming spots along the Kauaeranga River, and you can stop anywhere up the Kauaeranga Valley and access the river.
 Hoffmans Pool is very popular.
 Tracks opposite Hotoritori Campground go down to some good swimming holes.
 Also, just down from Shag Stream Campground there is a good swimming (and fishing) spot, with a sandy bank which is good for families.

-Climbing The rock outcrop at Edwards Lookout is a favourite spot for abseiling.
+Climbing: The rock outcrop at Edwards Lookout is a favourite spot for abseiling.